 Substantial expenditures are required to discover an ore-body, to establish reserves, to identify the appropriate metallurgical processes to extract metal from ore, and to develop the mining and processing facilities and infrastructure.
 The marketability of any minerals acquired or discovered may be affected by numerous factors which are beyond the Company's control and which cannot be accurately foreseen or predicted, such as market fluctuations, conditions for precious and base metals, the proximity and capacity of milling and smelting facilities, and such other factors as government regulations, including regulations relating to royalties, allowable production, importing and exporting minerals and environmental protection.
-In order to commence exploitation of certain properties presently held under exploration concessions, it is necessary for the Company to apply for an exploitation concession.
-There can be no guarantee that such a concession will be granted.
-Unsuccessful exploration or development programs could have a material adverse impact on the Company's operations and profitability.
+In order to commence exploitation of certain properties presently held under exploration concessions, it is necessary for the Company to apply for an exploitation or development programs could have a material adverse impact on the Company's operations and profitability.